mathewajk/LingTube/README.md

 **Note: Running the script for the first time sometimes results in a Selenium error.
 If this happens, run the script again and it should work.**

-**Note 2: Sometimes the channel name is missing from the file(names) for the first downloaded file.
-If this happens, it should work perfectly if you run it a second time (exact same command).
-If this happens, run the script again after deleting the bad file.**
+**Note 2: Sometimes, the channel name is missing from the file(names) for the first downloaded file.
+If this happens, run the script again after deleting the bad file and it should work.**

 ##### Usage